 A Real Yorkshire Wensleydale is creamy-white in colour has a supple, crumbly, moist and flaky texture.
 It appears similar to a young Caerphilly.
 The flavour is mild, clean, and slightly sweet with hints of wild honey savour and fresh acidity.
 As it ages the cheese develops a fuller, deeper flavour as well becomes firmer.
 Yorkshire Wensleydale cheese produced by Wensleydale Creamery is available in truckles/cylinders or block shaped in varying shapes and sizes up to 25kg.

 Wensleydale goes well with fruit cake, apple and is a perfect accompaniment during lunchtime or tea time.
 It also tastes delicious with hot desserts like fruit pies and crumbles.
 It is the king of cheeseboard where its fresh, milky sweetness and robust flavours rule the roost.

 Oak Smoked Wensleydale is produced by naturally smoking the cheese for 18 hours using oak chips, to create a subtle, smoked flavour.
 It is the same as Real Yorkshire Wensleydale except for the striking golden beech colour and the robust flavour imparted by the smokiness.

 Mature Wensleydale is a harder, flavoured variant of Wensleydale.

 Extra Mature Wensleydale is the strongest Wensleydale aged for nine months.

-Blue Wensleydale is a blue-veined cheese that has been the Supreme Champion winner at the British Cheese Awards 2012.
+Blue Wensleydale is a blue-veined cheese that has been the supreme champion winner at the British Cheese Awards 2012.

-Unpasturized Wensleydale handcrafted from a single dairy herd is also available.
+Unpasteurized Wensleydale handcrafted from a single dairy herd is also available.
 It has a complex lemony flavour with a buttery and creamy texture.

 Wensleydale cheeses complement fruity white wine such as Pinot Grigio.